dooyounggo/MyConvNet/README.md

   Supports image classification and semantic segmentation tasks.

-  The code was verified using PyCharm on Windows.
+  The code was verified on Windows 10 and Ubuntu 18.04 using PyCharm with Anaconda.

 ## How To Run
 - Download all the files.